-All of race participants arrived at the venue nervous and excited at the same time.
+All of the race participants arrived at the venue nervous and excited at the same time.
 Mingling and taking pictures of one another really helped to boost our confidence.
 Mitzie, Mikael, and I met took warmed up with dynamic stretching in approximately twenty minutes.

 On the first 10 kilometers, we ran 1 minute and walking 1 minute alternately with a considerably lame pace of 9 minutes/km.
-From kilometers 11 to 32, we ran 2/1 interval (two-minute run-one-minute walk) with an average pace of not lower than 8 minutes/km .
+From kilometers 11 to 32, we ran 2/1 interval (two-minute run-one-minute walk) with an average pace of not lower than 8 minutes/kilometer.
 The hydration tents and medical stations were alternately placed every 3 kilometers based on my recollection.

 On the final 10 kilometers, we altered our strategy from 3/1 interval to 1.5/30 seconds with an average pace of 6.5 minutes/km.
 We never expected that cutting the intervals really helped us to achieve negative splits.
 Instead of playing music on my mobile phone which I usually do to increase momentum, I kept on trading stories with Mikael and Mitzie.

 Approaching the 40th kilometer, both my right knee and ankle felt a lot of pressure and experienced mild pain.
-It’s all because of the knee support on my left knee that contributed imbalanced blood flow.
+It’s all because of the knee support on my left knee that contributed to imbalanced blood flow.
 However, I shrugged off the pain off and kept on chit-chatting with Mitzie whilst running since we were about to achieve our personal milestone.
-All the pain were gone just less than 800 meters away from the finish line.
+All the pain was gone just less than 800 meters away from the finish line.
 I started striking funny poses showing sheer confidence in front of the photographers.
-I just let Mitzie to finish ahead of me by 30 seconds.
+I just let Mitzie finish ahead of me by 30 seconds.

 Finally, I can see the finish line with a horde of people cheering and the race announcers were clearly mentioning my name right before crossing the finish line.
 It was an emotional moment for me when I raised the finish line ribbon and screaming my late father’s name.

 There are great things we enjoy most on having vacation overseas such as learning new languages, trying out new food, commuting like locals on a day-to-day basis, taking pictures, practice your passion, and meeting new friends or potential business partners.
-Travelling for pleasure helps us to relax and stay clear from work-related stress.
+Traveling for pleasure helps us to relax and stay clear from work-related stress.

 Here are the six things I have learned from traveling on commercial planes:

 2. Layering.
-It is important to wear jackets or coats when traveling on cold weather.
+It is important to wear jackets or coats when traveling in cold weather.
 Make sure it is well insulated and lightweight.
 Also, those must have enough pocket to keep our passports and boarding pass.
-I really wanted to bring my favorite leather jacket before leaving for Japan but it was a little bit heavy so, I left it at home in favor of a lightweight fleece zip-up sweater I purchased from Uniqlo last October.
+I wanted to bring my favorite leather jacket before leaving for Japan but it was a little bit heavy so, I left it at home in favor of a lightweight fleece zip-up sweater I purchased from Uniqlo last October.
 I am really surprised that the fleece sweater worked well when I was in Osaka last October.
-I even worn it to warm up right before I ran the Osaka Marathon.
-Another great option are nylon jackets (e.g.: bomber and down jackets) just in case any clothing made of fleece can be too tacky for you.
+I was even wearing it to warm up right before I ran the Osaka Marathon.
+Another great option is nylon jackets (e.g.: bomber and down jackets) just in case any clothing made of fleece can be too tacky for you.
 We can wear our jackets before boarding on the plane for convenience.
 This will not apply if were going to the beach on our summer getaway.

 5. A small backpack as your hand carry.
 No offense to so-called stylish people out there, but satchels and overnight bags do not work for backpacking no matter how stylish they are.
 Trust me!
 I highly recommend (not required) backpacks because they are easy to carry.
-Those can range to a simple water resistant waxed canvas to the lightweight and sophisticated Cordura nylon commonly used for day trekking.
+Those can range to a simple water-resistant waxed canvas to the lightweight and sophisticated Cordura nylon commonly used for day trekking.
 If you are not comfortable with backpacks, go for lightweight tote bags.

 Always remember that comfort comes first before we can carry our clothes in style when we are away from home.

-Back in May 2015, I decided to upgrade my appearance, financial planning strategy, and outlook in life after getting bored with the daily routine and all sorts of clutter for the last six years.
+Back in May 2015, I decided to upgrade my appearance, financial planning strategy, and outlook on life after getting bored with the daily routine and all sorts of clutter for the last six years.
 I also became really curious about the growing popularity of the gentleman’s lifestyle revival here in Manila at the same time.
 Coincidentally, I was preparing for a job interview for the position that I badly wanted.

 I wanted to transform from a guy on fauxhawk and skull shirts to a more refined young professional.
 First, I took off my earrings and stopped wearing those.
 But, I didn’t know what’s next.

-It all started a few years ago with my fascination on dressing up like David Beckham and browsing male fashion influences from Fashion Beans.
+It all started a few years ago with my fascination with dressing up like David Beckham and browsing male fashion influences from Fashion Beans.
 Then, I went to a barber to get a fresh haircut.
 After paying off my loans and saving more than enough money, I started buying timeless clothes and made to order shoes over trend.
-As a result, I became more confident and got the position in the Human Resources.
+As a result, I became more confident and got a position in Human Resources.
 I will share with you the most appropriate business casual wear for men with the right fit and color combination without breaking the bank in the future.

 I still admit that my style of clothing is still a work in progress.
 I’m not a guru and I’ll never be like one.
 I have lots of things to learn.

 OSAKA MARATHON is one of the hottest marathons in Japan today.
-Its theme called “Making a Rainbow Together” featured seven charity themes based on the rainbow colors, including green for clean environment and navy blue for children’s future.
+Its theme called “Making a Rainbow Together” featured seven charity themes based on the rainbow colors, including green for a clean environment and navy blue for children’s future.
 The 2016 edition happened last October 30th.

 I resumed my marathon training right after receiving my acceptance email.
 My training consists of short tempo and LSD runs, incorporated with some weight training.
 It took four months for me to get back in shape and lost around 10 lbs.

-I arrived to the Land of the Rising Sun for the very first time on October 26.
+I arrived in the Land of the Rising Sun for the very first time on October 26.
 Right after landing at the Kansai International Airport, I took a train straight to Tengachaya to drop my luggage where I was staying at.
 I immediate grabbed some food and enjoyed walking on the streets of Tengachaya.
 I felt safe there.
 My first night in Japan was short yet sweet.
-I needed to sleep early because I had lot of places to visit the next couple of days.
+I needed to sleep early because I had a lot of places to visit the next couple of days.

 GOING SOLO ON DAY TWO:

 Gilbert I met on the third day of my vacation.
 We went to Kyoto to Fushimi Inari Shrine.
 Too bad, we didn’t stay that long at the shire due to heavy rain.
 So, we went to a cat café nearby called Neko Café Time to spend for an hour because we both like cats.
-Neko Café Time is known for its laidback setup and rescued cats.
+Neko Café Time is known for its laidback setup and adorable rescued cats.
 We enjoyed our time with the resident cats there.

 A DAY BEFORE THE RACE DAY:

 We did our practice run along Osakajo Park and saw the Osaka Castle.
-After running we headed straight to Dotonbori and ate at the world famous Ichiran Ramen.
+After running we headed straight to Dotonbori and ate at the world-famous Ichiran Ramen.
 We also had a chance to see beautiful and talented girls auditioning to become an idol right before heading to our respective hotels on sunset.

 THE RACE DAY: